Amitpnk/react-customer-app/README.md

 You can find full life cycle method in LifecycleApp.js file

-### Lab 7 - React events
+### Lab 7 - React event handling

 Below are some few way (i.e., 5 ways) we can bind event

 * Event binding
 * Event with parameter
 * Event with parameter binding
-* Event with parameter binding in constructor
+* Event with parameter binding in constructor (recommended)
 * Event binding with input event

+Recommended is  <b>Event with parameter binding in constructor</b> as it runs only once in constructor

 ```jsx
 import React from "react";